jGray653/CS50-Login-System/README.md

 #### test_project.py
 test_project.py is the test file to check that each of the isolated functions are working as intended.
 Thanks to the randomised nature of most of my functions, the tests are short in nature, but still able to assert the correct responses from their intended places.
 All of these tests come back successful.

+####This Repository is Archived and will not continue to be updated.